Can You Sue For Negligence In A Car Accident Case?

 What is negligence in a car accident case?

-In the context of proving negligence in a car accident case in Michigan, it is either proving that the at-fault driver did something that a reasonably careful person would not do or that he or she failed to do something that a reasonably careful person would do.
+In Michigan negligence in a car accident case is proving that the at-fault driver did something that a reasonably careful person would not do or that he or she failed to do something that a reasonably careful person would do.

-Determining this is required for a person who has been injured in a car crash to sue for noneconomic loss damages (which are most commonly known as pain and suffering compensation) and for economic losses involving excess medical expenses, lost wages and survivor’s loss benefits.
+In Michigan, in order to sue for negligence in a car accident case determining this is required for a person who has been injured in a crash to sue for noneconomic loss damages (which are most commonly known as pain and suffering compensation) and for economic losses involving excess medical expenses, lost wages and survivor’s loss benefits.

 What is considered being negligent?

-There are several occurrences that could be used to prove negligence in a car accident case in Michigan.
+There are several occurrences that could be used to prove in order to sue for negligence in a car accident case in Michigan.
 They include:

 - Failure to use ordinary care – Failure to use the ordinary care that a reasonably careful person would use for the safety of others